hiveot/hub.capnp/README.md

 ~/bin/hiveot/bin/launcher
 ```

-The services to start are defined in the config/launcher.yaml configuration file.
-When adding services, this file needs to be updated with the new service executable name.
+The launcher automatically scans the plugin/services in the services folder.
+In order to autostart services on start of the launcher, add them to the 'autostart' section of the config/launcher.yaml configuration file.

 A systemd launcher is provided that can be configured to launch on startup for systemd compatible Linux systems.
 See 'init/hiveot.service'